garciart/network-automation/scripts/ansible_notes.md

     control                    : ok=2    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
     ```

     > **NOTE** - Ansible uses a custom format for output, as written in its [default.py](https://github.com/ansible/ansible/blob/devel/lib/ansible/plugins/callback/default.py) script.
-To change the format output, use the **stdout_callback** setting in your `ansible.cfg` file:
+To change the format output, add a **stdout_callback** setting in your `ansible.cfg` file:
     >
     > ```
     > # To format playbook results